nguyendangson/nguyendangson.github.io/_pages/about.md

 From Oct 2023-May 2024, I was a Data Science Intern in Management Reporting and Business Intelligence team at Volvo Trucks , Greensboro, North Carolina, US.

-Currently, I am looking for jobs: Data Science, Statistician, Machine Learning Engineering, Quantitative Analysis/Research, and Computational Science
+Currently, I am looking for jobs: Data Science, Statistician, Operation Research, Supply Chain, Machine Learning Engineering, Quantitative Analysis/Research, and Computational Science